MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-building-a-team.md

 Once you understand your customer use cases for your copilot, you can form a team and get them trained.
 Delivering a large copilot is a complex project with many different stakeholders within and beyond your organization.
 This section outlines the roles and responsibilities to align everyone in the project.

-## Internal Team
+## Internal team

-Most customers treat a Copilot implementation like any other project.
+Most customers treat a copilot implementation like any other project.
 It usually consists of the following roles:

 ![Roles](./media/topics/Project-Building-Internal-Team.png)